Birding Metropolitan Park

 Pipeline Road “Famous birds” Trogons, Toucans and Flycatchers

-This road offers great birding opportunities; it goes 17 km north at the east bank of the Panama Canal.
+This road offers great birding opportunities; it goes 17 km north at the east bank of the Panama Canal, starting at the end of the Gamboa town.
 During World War II a pipeline was built to transfer fuel from one ocean to the other and today the road built for this purpose is one of the birdiest locations in Central America.
-Located at the Soberania National Park, only a 40- minute drive from Panama city, the diversity of pipeline road can be attributed to the habitat heterogeneity in the park; secondary, old growth forest, swamps, streams and uplands.
+Located at the Soberania National Park, only a 40- minute drive from Panama City, the diversity of pipeline road can be attributed to the habitat heterogeneity in the park; secondary, old growth forest, swamps and streams.

 It is easy to see birds around fig trees, such as Purple-throated Fruitcrow, Scarlet-rumped Cacique, and several species of toucans.
-Red-lored Amazons are always present, and in the wetter areas Brown-hooded Parrots.
+Red-lored Parrots are always present, and in the wetter areas Brown-hooded Parrots.

 Cinnamon Woodpecker is common in the first part of the road as well as Black-cheeked Woodpecker, Crimson-crested Woodpecker and Lineated Woodpecker.
 This road is particularly good for woodcreepers, being the commonest of all, the Cocoa woodcreeper; with more luck, Barred Woodcreeper and Plain-brown Woodcreeper can be added too.